-The Electoral Area 'A' OCP review was a collaborative effort which involved an extensive public consultation process which was held between May 2008 and 777 2009.
+The Electoral Area 'A' OCP review was a collaborative effort which involved an extensive public consultation process.
+This process was held between May 2008 and 772 2009.
 The process was based on the input received at a Community Forum which asked the community what they wanted included in the review, how they wanted to participate, and how they wanted the Regional District of Nanaimo to communicate with them.

-As a result of the Community Forum, it became clear that there was support to rewrite the Official Community Plan with a focus on sustainability, use a variety of techniques to engage the community and obtain their input, use a variety of methods to communicate with the community, and for the process to be open and transparent.
+As a result of the Community Forum, it became clear that there was support to rewrite the previous Electoral Area 'A' Official Community Plan with a focus on sustainability.
+A variety of techniques to engage the community and obtain their input were used as were, a variety of methods to communicate with the community, and for the process to be open and transparent.